Frequently Asked Questions

 Even if you made a mistake in the paperwork, it is not necessarily serious.
 The auditor is not a prosecutor trying to trick you into a trap.
 If the error did not effect your qualification for the relief you are seeking, it is likely to be harmless.
 It is only if you have been deliberately withholding information that these audits will really harm anyone.

-It’s required under the bankruptcy law.
+It’s required under the 2005 Amendments to the Bankruptcy Code.

 In order to put together a Chapter 13 case, or a Chapter 7 involving primarily consumer debt, a “means test” must be completed.
 One part of the test requires the calculation of your last six full (completed) months of income from virtually any source.
 In order to do this calculation properly, we need the records to work with.